10 Worst Mistakes in Cryonics

 · Committing suicide

-Anyone who commits suicide who is not terminally ill or breaks a local law in doing so is potentially putting themselves at great risk.
+Anyone who commits suicide is potentially putting themselves at great risk.
 CI will not risk itself for people who engage in behavior that goes against our mission to preserve life.
-Such activity will likely lead to an autopsy and long delays, rendering the suspension process substandard or impossible to carry out.
+If someone who is terminally ill proceeds lawfully under a state or locality that permits physician assisted suicide (CI will consider the circumstances of such cases.)
+Suicide often leads to an autopsy and long delays, rendering the suspension process substandard or impossible to carry out.
 Do not consider cryonics as a way out of your problems.
 You are likely to not get suspended under those circumstances.
-If you do not have a terminal illness and are considering suicide, you should seek mental health advice and treatment as soon as possible. https://www.mentalhelp.net/articles/depression-hotline/
+If you are considering suicide, you should seek mental health advice and treatment as soon as possible. https://www.mentalhelp.net/articles/depression-hotline/

 · Engaging in Risky or illegal activities